Get rid of the toys! Simple Solutions to be clutter-free

 There is something about noisy toys that just calls to grandparents!
 My parents and my in-laws always buy the most obnoxiously noisy toys.
 (Love you guys!!)
 When you have a room full of noisy toys that is all you hear all day.
 It’s all your kids hear all day.

 There is something to be said about silence.
 Children’s minds can think and learn and explore in the silence.
 They can create their own sounds and stories instead of having to rely on the batteries in the toys to do it for them.
+Grab the Toy Decluttering Guide below to help determine which toys should stay and which should go.

 Getting Rid of Unused Toys will Eliminate Clutter